How to Use the ATSC Web Site

 Any article deactivated via the date range option will go to the archives after it comes off the public view.
 For other articles that you’re ready to pull off your public view, you can just delete them, in which case they’ll disappear forever.
 Or, you can select "archive" from the list on the left that also contains "center article" and "side article" and the article will be archived so it can be resurrected later if desired.

-Feel free to experiment—mistakes can always be fixed.
+Feel free to experiment - mistakes can always be fixed.

 If you have questions or are interested in posting pictures, see the How to Use the ATSC Web Site Guide or the WebWriter manual, or contact the ATSC webmaster.

-If your team’s web volunteer needs training in how to use the administrative side of the ATSC web site, please contact the ATSC webmaster webmaster@atsc-va.org and identify yourself as an ATSC volunteer.
+If your team's web volunteer needs training in how to use the administrative side of the ATSC web site, the ATSC volunteer webmaster offers limited web training:

-© Copyright 2010 Arlington Travel Soccer Club.
-All rights reserved.
+© Copyright 2004 Arlington Travel Soccer Club

-© Copyright 2010 Demosphere International, Inc. All rights reserved.
+© Copyright 2004 Demosphere International, Inc.